skip to content

 Aims

-1. to introduce the basic concepts of cell biology, including cell structure, macromolecules, biochemistry, genetics, molecular biology, development and cell communication;
+1. introduce the basic concepts of cell biology, including cell structure, macromolecules, biochemistry, genetics, molecular biology, development and cell communication;

-3. to provide laboratory classes and on-line exercises complementary to the lecture topics to enable students to experience directly the experimental nature of the subject;
+3. provide laboratory classes and on-line exercises complementary to the lecture topics to enable students to experience directly the experimental nature of the subject;

-4. to provide sufficient background to enable students to continue with more specialised courses in Part IB, such as Cell and Developmental Biology, Biochemistry and Molecular Biology or Plant and Microbial Sciences.
+4. provide sufficient background to enable students to continue with more specialised courses in Part IB, such as Cell and Developmental Biology, Biochemistry and Molecular Biology or Plant and Microbial Sciences.

 Learning outcomes